 Adeagbo, A., 2008.
 Social enterprise and social entrepreneurship in practice.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: